-Generally speaking, under the Tax Code, the filing of the Chapter 11 bankruptcy petition by Debtor results in the treatment of the estate as a separate taxable entity.
+Generally speaking, under the Internal Revenue Code of 1986 (the "Tax Code"), the filing of the Chapter 11 bankruptcy petition by Debtor results in the treatment of the estate as a separate taxable entity.
 The estate must file tax returns and pay taxes on its taxable income generated during the period of administration.
 Any tax liability payable by the estate would be an administrative claim.
 Accordingly, if the estate were to have a significant income tax liability, the funds available for distribution to unsecured creditors would be reduced.